UBC-MDS/vs-sf_crime-statistic-dashboard/Reflections.md

 Reflection on feedback:
-It appears that most part of our app are very clear and easy to use.
+It appears that our app is mostly clear and easy to use.
 The only problem they encounter when using it is for the dash dropdown right below the description of the app.
 Beucase of its location, user are not sure which plot it controls.
-One thing we get across different reviwer is that we are lacking a title.
-While we do design to have a title, because it is not placed at the center of the app interface, it looks like a normal text.
+Multiple reviewers commented on our lack of a bold app heading.
+We included an app heading, but because it is not placed at the center of the app interface, users did not perceive this as a title since it looks like normal text.
-For the time constrain, we decided to change the elements that is easy to change but can improve the interface a lot and makes the plot more clear like adding title, changing font size, changing app description.
+Due to the time constraints, we decided to change the elements that are easy to fixes and improve the interface by making the plots more clear.
+This includes adding titles, changing font size and changing the app description.

-For advise like change the bar chart to a line chart, we will explore it for R plot because it will require us to re-wrangle our data which is time consuming.
-There are some advise that is technically impossible to achieve like change the slider name and add name to altair dropdown.
-This is because altair does not give up the option to define the name oursleves.
+We will explore changing plot types in the R iteration of this app since this change requires data wrangling, which is a big time commitment.
+Other suggestions are technically impossible to achieve since they are built into Altair like changing slider and drop down names.
+We will also attempt to incorporate layout suggestions in the DashR version of the app.